Jahez (TV series)

 Jahez is a 2012 Pakistani social drama television serial directed by Babar Javed, written by Amna Mufti and produced by A&B Entertainment.
 The drama stars Hina Dilpazeer, Abid Ali and Faysal Qureshi in lead roles, and was first aired on 9 February 2012 on Geo Entertainment.

 Plot summary

 The series focuses on the social issues surrounding the dowry system, with the main character endeavouring to give her son a great future despite the many hardships she faces.
-It centers on the life of a couple who fulfill the need of dowry for their daughters with the help of their son.
+It centers on the life of a couple who manage the dowry for their daughters with the help of their son.